Die for My Bitch

 Die for My Bitch (stylized in all caps) is the second mixtape by American rapper and record producer Baby Keem.
 It was self-released on July 19, 2019.
 Five singles were released from the mixtape, with "Orange Soda" becoming a sleeper hit.

+Background

+In a 2026 interview, Baby Keem cited XXXTentacion as a major influence on Die for My Bitch.
+Keem stated that the mixtape was inspired by the late rapper's approach to music, particularly his ability to blend singing and rapping.
+According to Keem, XXXTentacion influenced him to realize that he did not have to be exclusively a singer or a rapper and could excel at both.
+He further cited the song "My Ex" as an example of XXXTentacion's influence on the project.

 Critical reception

 Die for My Bitch was met with generally positive reviews from music critics.
 Scott Glaysher of HipHopDX praised Baby Keem's vocal performance and beat selection, which he felt were an improvement over his previous work.
 Writing for AllMusic, Fred Thomas also praised Baby Keem's performance, calling it a "enjoyable, low-stakes listen."
 XXL ranked Die for My Bitch one of the 50 best hip-hop projects of 2019.